-For many people, greyhounds are an acquired taste.
+For many people, the Spanish Greyhound is an acquired taste.
 Their gangly limbs, elongated snouts, and odd mannerisms might seem foreign to people who have never handled them before.
 However, most people who have owned greyhounds swear by the breed.

 Like most sighthounds, Spanish greyhounds are sensitive, mild-mannered dogs.
 Cruel treatment can seriously impact them, and they can easily become frightful or nervous.

 When treated kindly, even retired racers can blossom into happy, loving pets.
 They’re extremely versatile, and are equally happy with a big yard or a soft bed.

 A galgo enjoying the sun.
 They can fit in anywhere, whether it’s a small apartment or a giant ranch.

 If you’re interested in adopting a greyhound, or just want more information about the breed, here are eleven things you should know about the Spanish Greyhound.

 - The Spanish Greyhound, or Spanish Galgo, is one of the oldest dog breeds in the world.